partidodigitalpt/documentation/Remote e-voting overview.md

 Various concepts like receipt free voting, E2E, third-party verifiability, etc., led to development of different protocols.
-A common critical aspect concerns identity management, fundamenal to guarantee that each person can vote at most once during each election.
+A common critical aspect concerns identity management, fundamental to guarantee that each person can vote at most once during each election.
 The concept of a PKI (public key infrastructure) helps by providing an easy and highly secured way for authentication.
 PKI ensures that sensitive